I'm sorry, I'm sorry, I'm sorry, I'm sorry, I've been really busy, so sue me, but the dryer's been fixed and now I'm back.

 I'm not telling you to do anything with the pumpkins.
 Yet.
 That's coming.
 For now, all you have to do is buy them.
 They look nice on the doorstep until ready to be cooked, if the squirrels don't get there first.
 Put them on the front doorstep because, for some reason, squirrels don't like coming to the front door.

 Now, how large a pumpkin?
 I bought two BIG ones, after checking out the "pie" pumpkins which were cute, but dinky.
 For the amount of pumpkin puree I want, I would have to cook six of the dinky ones, at least.
 Yes, theoretically, one can cook one pie pumpkin.
 And have enough cooked pumpkin for a pie.
 A pie.
 ONE pie.
 Una.
 But what about pumpkin soup and seeds and bread and cheesecake and cookies, all saviors of the soul during a long, dark winter?

 Just do me a favor and go out and buy some pumpkins.
 Any size.
 In the long run, it won't matter.
 Right now, let's focus on the Thanksgiving pie.
 If you're doing pie pumpkins, get one per pie.
 You need two cups of cooked pumpkin for a nice, big pumpkin pie.

 Having bought my pumpkins, I felt entitled to some leisure.
-So last night my husband, Anthony, and I met our daughter Niki, Anthony's brother and Anthony's brother's wife for dinner.
+So last night my husband, Anthony, and I met our daughter Niki, Anthony's brother, and his wife for dinner.

 Chinese.
 Good Chinese.
 And it had a bar.
-Case closed; I was happy.
+Case closed; let's go.

 A straightforward-enough question, and I answered without thinking:

-"Well, I see Gianni over at Mariano's once in a while..."
+"Well, I see Tony over at Mariano's once in a while..."